 I love the scent.
 I can definitely smell rose oil but over time the scent weakness which is normal for natural products like this one.

 I also love how this product effortlessly removes my eye make-up.
 I don’t have to press hard for it to work, I just gently wipe my eyes with a cotton pad soaked with a small amount of oil and it works.

 After you’ve finished cleansing you don’t even have to remove the remains of the oil from your eyes.
 I just leave it and let it work its magic overnight.
 Jojoba oil nourishes the eye area while rose is anti-ageing.

 Any negatives?
 The only thing I would say is that it’s easy to put too much oil onto a cotton pad so probably a bottle with more control of how much product you can dispense would be better.
 Apart from that, I highly recommend it.
 I will definitely continue purchasing this product in the future.
-At £9.50 is also very affordable.
+At £11 (or even less when on offer) is also very affordable.

 What is your favourite natural eye-makeup remover?
 Have you tried this eye make-up oil cleanser from Bloom Remedies yet?